 Step 3: If you want to go back to the previous OS, just click the “Go Back” to get your old system back.

-This is a very handy tool which helps you restore the previous state of your system.
+This is a very handy tool that helps you restore the previous state of your system.
 You can either upgrade to ToDo Backup Home or ToDo Backup Workstation to unlock more features.

-Visit its home page and click on “Download” button.
+Visit easeus.com/system-go-back and click on “Download” button.
 You will be required to submit a valid email address to get a free version of the software.
 A download link will then be generated, clicking on it will download the .exe file of Size: 76.3 MB.

 Windows 10 Rollback Utility is a similar tool you may want to take a look at.